T-vK/GPU-pass-through-compatibility-check/README.md

 - [x] checks for every GPU if it could be passed through to a VM or if other devices in the same IOMMU group would prevent that
 - [ ] provides inforamtion about which USB devices are connected to USB controllers that is in the IOMMU group of a GPU
 - [x] finds out the GPU is connected to the screen and the external outputs (MUX-less, MUXED etc.)
+- [x] does extremely detailled hw logging
+- [x] detects if device is a laptop
+- [x] detects laptop name and model
+- [x] detects BIOS version
 - [ ] verifies that it works by actually booting a VM and passing the GPU through to it.
+- [ ] Verify if the MUX detection works
 - [ ] the VM should be used with looking glass
-- [ ] Verify if the MUX detection works

 ## Prerequisites